garfielder/notes/Tech/IntoMemory.md

 Both SRAM and DRAM are semiconductor storage.
 The minum storage unit is a CMOS transistor, also named memory  bit, several bits  consist a memory  unit.
 Data will be lost after powerdown.

 ### SRAM
+A typical SRAM cell is made up of size CMOSFET cell, each bit is stored on the four tansistors (T1-T4). ([link](https://en.wikipedia.org/wiki/Static_random-access_memory)
+Here is the handwirting diagram:

+T1/T2: Store 1/0
+T3/T4: Behaviors as resistors to avoid shorcut between VCC and A/B T5/t6/T7/T8: Select this cell
+I/O:     Read or Write